thesandboxchicago/wireguard-installer-manager/.github/README.md

 - Iptables rules and forwarding managed in a seamless way
 - If needed, the script can cleanly remove WireGuard, including configuration and iptables rules
 - Variety of DNS resolvers to be pushed to the clients
-- Choice to use a self-hosted resolver with Unbound.
+- The choice to use a self-hosted resolver with Unbound.
 - Block DNS leaks
 - Many other little things!